Jonathan Ross and Russell Brand have rattled a few cages over a bawdy phone stunt involving Fawlty Towers actor Andrew Sachs and his family.

 Mediawatch director John Beyer said: Jokes like this are not on.
 He should have gone months ago.

 Ross told the News of the World yesterday: Absolutely no offence to any individual was intended.
-It was a spontaneous, light-hearted remark made in response to an anecdote set in Spain, where no one was named or ever likely to hear the broadcast.
-As
+It was a spontaneous, light-hearted remark made in response to an anecdote set in Spain, where no one was named or ever likely to hear the

-far as I was concerned, the story may even have been apocryphal or exaggerated for comedic purposes.
+broadcast.
+As far as I was concerned, the story may even have been apocryphal or exaggerated for comedic purposes.

-Free speech controversies involving Prince Harry, Carol Thatcher and Jeremy Clarkson show the new thought police are in danger
+Free speech controversies involving Prince Harry, Carol Thatcher and Jeremy Clarkson show the new thought police are in danger of running riot.

-Ever since ‘Sachsgate' – the BBC controversy involving Jonathan Ross and Russell Brand – it has been a constant story of another day, another ‘scandal' about some celebrity or other being banned, investigated, suspended or censured for saying something
+Ever since ‘Sachsgate' – the BBC controversy involving Jonathan Ross and Russell Brand – it has been a constant story of another day, another ‘scandal' about some celebrity or other being banned, investigated, suspended or censured for saying

-offensive or outrageous.
+something offensive or outrageous.
 It is not only the frequency of these media controversies that stands out lately.
 Something new is happening in the free speech wars.
 It has become a war on words.

 BBC bans stars from editorial control of their own programmes